So, you want to be a voice over?

 These days the greater majority of voiceovers have a broadcast quality home studio.
 It’s a big investment and you’ll need to learn how to use the basics like a professional.
 Rob Bee www.beeproductive.co.uk

 is a whizz at setting up equipment, and editing audio.
-Also check out Rich O’Donoghue
+Also check out Eddie Delag

-So, you want to be a voice over?
 I wish you all the very best.
-If you want to ask more questions once you’ve worked your way through all this, please do email me
+If you want to ask more questions once you’ve worked your way through all this, you’re welcome to book a free 15 minute chat here